PP Police Pay

 4

-The Selected Medical Practitioner (SMP) provides the medical medical opinion.
+The Selected Medical Practitioner (SMP) provides the medical opinion.
 The Chief Officer (PPA) makes the final decision.
+Timelines vary significantly by force and SMP availability.

 Ill-Health vs Injury Award